Yu-Gi-Oh: Top 6 Level-10 Monsters

 6. Leo, the Keeper of the Sacred Tree

 Who doesn't want an awesome lion in their deck?
 Leo is a Synchro monster, meaning he's contained in your Extra Deck that is available to you the entire duel; you need to use a "tuner" monster to summon him.
-Compared to other Level 10 Synchro monsters, Leo's easy to use because he's not picky - you can use any tuner and non-tuner monster(s), as long as their levels add up to ten, to Synchro Summon him.
+Compared to other level-10 Synchro monsters, Leo's easy to use because he's not picky—you can use any tuner and non-tuner monster(s), as long as their levels add up to 10, to Synchro Summon him.

 In short, Leo's strong, hard to kill, and works well in any deck with Tuner monsters.

-Easy to summon, potentially very powerful, and two bonus effects; Tragoedia can work well in any deck.
+Easy to summon, potentially very powerful, and with two bonus effects, Tragoedia can work well in any deck.